yeoneung/bayesian_system_id/README.md

 #  On Bayesian Identification of Linear Non-Gaussian Systems: Tractable Algorithm and Concentration Bound

-This document provides Matlab codes together with explicit setup for the experiments whose result is reported in the the paper above titled.
+This document provides Matlab codes together with explicit setup for the experiments whose result is reported in the paper above titled.
 The code is written based on Matlab2021b.

 # Scenarios covered